padx86/behavioralCloning/README.md

 ### Remarks

+#### Version 2
+* After the Review comment concerning BGR-Images on NN-training and RGB-Images in the simulation the NN was retrained using RGB-Images logically resulting in a change on network performance.
+Theerefore the line ```img = img[:,:,::-1]``` was added to the generator function[see modelV2.py]
+* The new sved model can be found in ./saved/modelV2.h5
+* Images were added to the Data preparation and augmentation section as required in the review.
+* A new video was recorded for 2 laps meeting the condition of the car entirely beeing within the track [see videoV2.mp4].
+In order to keep the car inside the track higher steering angle penalties (0.35 instead of 0.15) were applied to left and right images.
+By applying higher penalties the vehicle became more 'reactive' and driving smoothness decreased.

+#### Version 1
 * The saved model.h5 can be found in the ./saved directory as well as other saved nn from the Trial section
 * a video was recorded for a few laps, the file is called video.mp4
 * The model.py file was created from the jupyer notebook model.ipynb and the outputs were deleted.
 It is also viewable as model.ipynb and model.html